-This post assumes that you’ve already taken the basic steps in your process intelligence journey: You have added beacons to your workflows, created the standard Process Intelligence Lens in Nintex Hawkeye, and collected your OData feed from Hawkeye to plug into Power BI.
+This post assumes that you’ve already taken the basic steps in your process intelligence journey: You have added beacons to your workflows, created the standard Process Intelligence Lens in Nintex Analytics, and collected your OData feed from Analytics to plug into Power BI.
 Now you’re ready to create a custom dashboard.

-Using the OData feed, open the Hawkeye dashboard template in Power BI Desktop.
+Using the OData feed, open the Analytics dashboard template in Power BI Desktop.

 Once loaded, select “edit queries”.
 The data query (simply your data tables) will open in a new screen.